Project Morpheus: History

 For Range Safety purposes the Morpheus#1 prototype falls into the category of guided suborbital reusable rocket.

 In July 2012 the prototype lander was sent to the Kennedy Space Center for free flight testing and the media invited to view the Morpheus Lander.
 On August 9, 2012, the prototype Morpheus #1 Unit A (Alpha) lander crashed on takeoff, whilst performing its second untethered flight at Kennedy Space Center.
 No one was injured and no property was damaged but the vehicle was damaged beyond repair.
 The project investigated the cause and continued by building unit B. In the second half of 2012 the Project Morpheus and ALHAT teams were combined.

 On February 7, 2013, the Project Morpheus team blogged that they have built the Morpheus 1.5B and 1.5C vehicles.
 The vehicles underwent a series of static hot fire and dynamic tethered flight tests at Johnson Space Center spring 2013 in preparation for a return to free-flight testing at Kennedy Space Center later that year.

 On May 1, 2013, the replacement Morpheus #1.5 Unit B testbed was Hot Fired at the Johnson Space Center.
 The replacement's enhancements include a 5400 lbf thrust main engine and integrated oxygen/methane reaction control system (RCS), making it the first oxygen/methane vehicle with Main and RCS engines drawing propellant from the same tanks and first vehicle to use a cryogenic RCS system.
 On June 14, 2013, rapid re-usability was demonstrated by having two flights using the same lander on the same day.
 In July 2013 the ALHAT equipment was integrated into and tested with the lander.
 On September 26, 2013, the vehicles performed 20 short engine firings at a variety of conditions whilst fastened to the ground.

 In November 2013 the Bravo Lander was taken to Kennedy Space Center (KSC), Florida for free flight testing. $750,000 of parts were purchased to make the replacement lander.
-KSC limited the noise vibrations on the lander as it lifts off by designing a mobile launch pad with a built in flame trench.
+KSC limited the noise vibrations on the lander as it lifts off by designing a mobile launch pad with a built-in flame trench.

 Free Flight 9 on March 11, 2014, was the final flight before integration of ALHAT sensors on Bravo vehicle.

 Free Flight 14 on May 28, 2014, was performed at night with the ALHAT acting as the prime guidance system.
 The hazards in the hazard field were automatically avoided.

-In May 2014 The NASA Project Morpheus formed part of the reference material for NASA's Lunar CATALYST initiative.
+In May 2014 Project Morpheus formed part of the reference material for NASA's Lunar CATALYST initiative.

 A paper was published in 2013 revealing the lessons learnt during the development, which may be useful to future projects.
 In 2014 a paper describing the integrated test campaign, including the free flights, was published.

 An article giving a short history of the project was printed in RocketSTEM on July 11, 2014.

 In November 2014, the Morpheus Lander was fitted with additional ALHAT sensors.
 The new optics permit the Navigation Doppler Lidar to accurately measure the vehicle's velocity relative to the ground.